chriseidhof/incremental-simplified/readme.md

 ### Parcel

-Each part (usually a Swift module) of an app has a combination of `Reducer`s, `Middleware`, and `NavigationRoute`s to implement its features.
+Each part (usually a Swift module) of an app has a combination of `Reducer`s, `Middleware`, and `PresentationRoute`s to implement its features.
 All of these needs to be registered with the store.
 In order to facilitate that, a `Parcel` can wrap a combination of all of these.
-The parcel can then be registered with the store, which in turn will register all of its `Reducer`s, `Middleware`, and `NavigationRoute`s.
+The parcel can then be registered with the store, which in turn will register all of its `Reducer`s, `Middleware`, and `PresentationRoute`s.

-The benefit of this, is that the app itself only needs to register the `Parcel`s that it uses, and doesn’t have to know which `Reducer`s, `Middleware`, and `NavigationRoute`s it needs.
+The benefit of this, is that the app itself only needs to register the `Parcel`s that it uses, and doesn’t have to know which `Reducer`s, `Middleware`, and `PresentationRoute`s it needs.
 This makes updating code within a specific part / domain of an app easier.
 If, e.g. a new `Middleware` is added, it just needs to be added to its `Parcel`, and will then automatically be registered with the app.

 Additionally, a module that has a parcel, does not have to expose its `Reducer`s, etc. as `public`.
 They only need to be added to the module’s `Parcel`.
 This reduces the API surface of a module.